Package Torello.Java

 or'\n\r'

-, use a different trim.- Parameters:
+, use a different trim method.- Parameters:

 str